Taganrog-Central air base: Museum

 In 1995, the commander of the base for the liquidation of the AT, Colonel A. Kornienko, and the chief engineer of the base, Lieutenant Colonel V. Stoyanov, turned to the commander of the 4th Air Army, General Mikhailov VS with the proposal to save one aircraft of each type to create a museum of aviation technology.
 By the directive of the commander of the 4th IA of April 23, 1995, 4 aircraft of different types planned for cutting were allowed to leave as exhibits of the future aviation museum.

 On the former training ground of the 963rd ALM, a room for the museum was built and a site for outdoor exhibits prepared.
 From the disbanded Martsevskaya school of junior aviation specialists (military unit 06749), an L-39 aircraft was towed to the museum, and an L-29 aircraft from the Morozovsk garrison.

 In Yeisk passed on the metal Yak-38.
 Lt.
 Col. V. Stoyanov, begging a trailer from the head of the Taganrog garrison, went to Yeisk for a future exhibit, but colleagues from the Yeisk recycling base agreed to donate the Yak fuselage only for the equal amount of non-ferrous metal scrap.

 From the airfield TANTK them.
 G.M.Beryeva the An-2 plane was flown to the museum, on which the legendary aviator, Hero of the Soviet Union flew V. Grizodubova.

-Unfortunately, due to bureaucratic obstacles and simply human dishonesty, it was not possible to save the glad potential exhibits of the museum.
-In particular, it was not possible to agree with the leadership of TANTK on the preservation of a unique experimental aircraft Bartini Beriev VVA-14 design R. L. Bartini, which was simply cut into colored matter.
-The same fate befell another unique sample - the cabin of a supersonic bomber Sukhoi T-4 structures P.O.
+Due to bureaucratic obstacles and dishonesty, it was not possible to save the glad potential exhibits of the museum.
+In particular, it was not possible to agree with the leadership of TANTK on the preservation of a experimental aircraft Bartini Beriev VVA-14 design R. L. Bartini, which was simply cut into colored matter.
+The same fate befell another sample - the cabin of a supersonic bomber Sukhoi T-4 structures P.O.
 Sukhoi.

-Currently (2017), the museum has 12 aircraft (Yakovlev Yak-38, Aero L-29 Delfín, Aero L-39 Albatros, Mil Mi-2, Antonov An-2T, Mikoyan-Gurevich MiG-19S, Mikoyan-Gurevich MiG-21bis, Mikoyan-Gurevich MiG-23MLD, Mikoyan-Gurevich MiG-25BM, Beriev Be-12P, Sukhoi Su-17UM, Su-17M3). as well as the nose of the Tupolev Tu-154M, 10 types of engines, including training-cutting D-30KP, AL-21F-300, AI-25, training samples of aviation equipment and aircraft, equipment kits for the pilot.
+As of 2017, the museum has 12 aircraft (Yakovlev Yak-38, Aero L-29 Delfín, Aero L-39 Albatros, Mil Mi-2, Antonov An-2T, Mikoyan-Gurevich MiG-19S, Mikoyan-Gurevich MiG-21bis, Mikoyan-Gurevich MiG-23MLD, Mikoyan-Gurevich MiG-25BM, Beriev Be-12P, Sukhoi Su-17UM, Su-17M3).
+Also on display are the nose of the Tupolev Tu-154M, 10 types of engines, including training-cutting D-30KP, AL-21F-300, AI-25, training samples of aviation equipment and aircraft, equipment kits for the pilot.
 The museum exhibits a collection of more than 250 aviation miniatures, a library of technical and aviation literature, and a video library.
-The museum is a division of the 325th ARZ with a staff of 2 people.
+The museum is a division of the 325th ARZ with a staff of two people.